A neknominater drinks a beer while riding his motorcycle.

 From what I've read, it seems like the fad is receiving some attention from the authorities.

+The timing has been implausibly ironic since prime minister Tony Abbot has been addressing the national threat of alcohol.
 Do you think binge drinking is a greater threat in Australia than the rest of the world?

 No. We may have a slightly higher percentage of binge drinkers, and it probably does need to be addressed a little better.
 But people get white-girl wasted all over the world.
 It’s a threat wherever you go.
 Also, the drinking culture in Australia is pretty unique.
 I mean, the media labelled our ex-prime minister Bob Hawke as a legend when he skulled a beer at a cricket match.
 Of course we’re going to vibe with a new drinking game!